Soundmatters/MonoDiscFilesInStereoModeProcessingWorkflow/Restoration of Audio Preservation Master files.md

-## Rendering Mono Audio Presentation files from Audio Preservation Master files of lateral-cut mono discs.
+## Producing Presentation files for Audio Preservation Master files of lateral-cut mono discs.

 Audio Preservation Master files of mono, lateral-cut analog discs (shellac, vinyl, lacquer, etc.) are produced by transfering and capturing the disc's signal in the "stereo" mode.
 This method produces discrete signals from the disc's left and right groove walls, which allows restorers the opportunity to perform specific digital signal processes --including phase correction-- that would be impossible had the discs been transfered in the "mono" mode.